 Part of the M6 has existed for almost two thousand years.
-It was used by Roman soldiers during the Roman occupation of England 55BC.
-Motorists have reported seeing unusual sightings along the motorway, including seeing a ghostly woman waiting at the side of the road trying to hitchhike.
-The sightings have included seeing Roman soldiers marching across the road and some have even gone as far as saying when they were waiting for roadside assistance, that a set of eyes were looking back at them from behind the bushes as they moved along information.
+It was used by Roman soldiers during the Roman occupation of England in 55BC.
+Several motorists have reported seeing unusual sightings along the motorway, including seeing a ghostly woman waiting at the side of the road trying to hitchhike.
+The sightings have included seeing Roman soldiers marching across the road and some have even gone as far as stating that when they were waiting for roadside assistance, sets of eyes were looking back at them from behind the bushes as they moved along information.

 Transport for London over the years has encountered many terrified passengers with countless reported claims of paranormal activity.
-Passengers have seen, heard and experienced things which they just can’t explain.
+Passengers have seen, heard and experienced things that they just can’t explain.
 It’s left them terrified.
-Some believe there are all explanations to all their stories, but if you dig a little deeper, it’s clear all might not be as logical or straight forward as it seems.
+Some believe there are all explanations to all their stories, but if you dig a little deeper, it’s clear all might not be as logical or straightforward as it seems.

 Whilst building the London Underground, workers would often accidentally unearth several mass burial sites.
-The tube system does indeed as a result pass through many burial grounds and plague pits.
+The tube system does indeed pass through many burial grounds and plague pits.
 If you use the tube, we’d recommend stopping reading right about now…

 Bethnal Green Station

-During World War II, Bethnal Green was used as an air raid shelter as it was one of the few deep-level tunnels in the East End.
-It saved many lives, but the station itself became the site of tragedy.
+During World War II, Bethnal Green was used as an air-raid shelter as it was one of the few deep-level tunnels in the East End.
+It saved many lives, but the station itself became the site of the tragedy.

 Continuing today, staff at Bethnal Green claim that they often experience paranormal activity during their night shifts.
-Reports have even included hearing children sobbing and of hearing screams of male and female voices.
-They also report noises which could not be identified.
-Then, once 10 minutes has passed, everything goes quiet.
+Reports have even included hearing children sobbing and hearing screams of male and female voices.
+They also report noises that could not be identified.
+Then, once 10 minutes have passed, everything goes quiet.

 Her brother worked many years ago at the Bank of England, and he was hung for committing forgery.
-Following his death, it was reported that Sarah Whitehead would often visit the bank in a long black dress and matching full face veil, asking for her brother.
-When she died, her remains were interned in a plot behind the Bank of England.
+Following his death, it was reported that Sarah Whitehead would often visit the bank in a long black dress and matching full-face veil, asking for her brother.
+When she died, her remains were interred in a plot behind the Bank of England.